mcneel/developer.rhino3d.com/_guide_topics/rhinomobile/your_first_app_windows.md

 # Your First App (Windows)

-This guide walks you through your first mobile app using RhinoMobile and Visual Studio.
+{{ page.description }}

 This guide presumes you have gone through the [Installing Tools (Windows)]({{ site.baseurl }}/guides/rhinomobile/installing_tools_windows) guide and have successfully installed Xamarin  and all the requisite libraries.
 These instructions presume you are using Visual Studio 2015 Professional.

 ## HelloRhinoMobile